ionos-cloud/docker-machine-driver/pkg/README.md

 ## Outwards facing packages.

-Highly abstractized.
-Exported functions here MUST be able to be used outside of this project.
+This folder contains packages that are not specific to this application.
+These packages could theoretically be extracted into standalone public packages if they provide utility.

 https://github.com/golang-standards/project-layout/tree/master/pkg